JorjaFox/website/_posts-old-blog/2013-11-25-girls-gone-wild-promo-pictures.md

     - tv
 ---

 You ready?
-You <em>really really</em> ready?
+You _really really_ ready?
 Totally?
 I mean come on, are you ready?
-Eleven images from CBS for this week's CSI. <em>Eleven</em>.
+Eleven images from CBS for this week's CSI. _Eleven_.
 With Jorja.
 And a couple without, but **eleven**.
 Eleeeeevvveeeeennn.

 [gallery ids="9420,9422,9421,9416,9415,9418,9414,9417,9412,9419,9413"]